Robert M. Zinke Energy Management Program

 The Curriculum draws from four of OU's core energy colleges

 Michael F. Price College of Business

 Core courses in accounting, management, marketing, economics and MIS are now combined with upper division level finance courses in areas such as derivatives and securities, energy risk management, investments and financial markets.
-Energy management courses include practical issues, production and markets, and commodity markets and trades.
+Energy management courses include practical issues, production and markets, and commodity markets and trading.

 Mewbourne College of Earth & Energy